MENU

 Professional Experience

 Dr. Crofton is currently an Assistant Professor of English in the Humanities and Communications Department.
-She has taught Freshmen Composition courses, British Literature courses, and a variety of British Literature theme courses for the past ten years at Florida Atlantic University and the University of South Carolina.
-Her favorite themed Brit Lit course to teach is "Heroes and Monsters."
+She has taught Freshmen Composition courses, British Literature courses, and a variety of British Literature themed courses at Florida Atlantic University and the University of South Carolina prior to joining the Florida Tech family in 2012.

 Dr. Crofton has also worked as an online consultant for the Medical University of South Carolina's Center for Academic Excellence.
-Unfortunately, her experience working with the College of Dental Medicine did not cure her insanely ridiculous fear of dentists, but she always happens to be lucky enough to find a great dentist every time she moves.
-Whew.
+Unfortunately, her experience working with the College of Dental Medicine did not cure her insanely ridiculous fear of dentists.

 Current Courses